Essential Geography Study Materials for Competitive Exams

 The Drainage System of India

-The Drainage System The flow of water through well-defined channels is known as 'drainage' and the network of such channels is called a 'drainage system'.
-The drainage pattern of an area is the outcome of the geological time
+Definition The flow of water through well-defined channels is known as 'drainage', and the network of such channels is called a 'drainage system'.
+The drainage pattern of an area is the outcome of the geological period, nature

 examguru by ExamGuru